geekypedia/Rester/README.md

 Custom Events
 -----

+#### on_organization_registered($organization)

+If you have enabled SaaS mode and open registrations, then you get /organizations/register API.
+When you call it to register an organization, you will get this event.
+You can use this event to notify end users to wait till they are activated.

+#### on_organization_registered($user)

+If you have enabled auth mode and open registrations, then you get /users/register API.
+When you call it to register a user, you will get this event.
+You can use this event to notify end users with a welcome email.

 #### on_organization_activated($organization, $user)

-If you have enabled SaaS mode, and you want an event on activation or license change of an organization, probably to send an email, define this function in your api project.
+If you have enabled SaaS mode, then you get /organizations/activate API.
+When you call it and you want an event on activation or license change of an organization, probably to send an email, define this function in your api project.
+$user will not be available if the event is fired after the user is already activated.
+This would be the case when you just want to change license or validity information.

 #### on_forgot_password($email, $password)